 On January 24, 2013, Governor Pat Quinn signed into law Erin’s Law, which requires all Illinois schools to provide age-appropriate child sexual abuse prevention education for students each year.
 CFPA’s Prevention Education department assists schools in meeting this state mandate through its classroom-based program, “PreventEd: Sexual Abuse.”
 This program teaches body safety rules, safe touches versus un-safe touches, types of child abuse, prevention techniques, how to recognize, refuse, and report sexual harassment.

 This program is available for preK-12 and is a 30-45 minute classroom presentation.

-“PreventEd: Bullying” focuses on social and emotional learning and development int he area of respect and empathy, emotion management, communication, problem solving, peaceful conflict resolution, overall bullying prevention, and bystander intervention.
+“PreventEd: Bullying” focuses on social and emotional learning and development in the areas of respect and empathy, emotion management, communication, problem solving, peaceful conflict resolution, overall bullying prevention, and bystander intervention.

 Programming is available for grades K-8 once weekly for 12 weeks in 45-minute sessions.